Reshaping Biomolecular Structure Prediction through Strategic Conformational Exploration with HelixFold-S1: Results

-Finally, we examined whether target-level contact probabilities are associated with the degree of improvement achieved through multiple sampling.
-Targets were grouped based on their target-level predicted contact probability, and we analyzed the precision improvements of multi-sample predictions relative to single-sample predictions (Fig. \ref{fig:contact_prob_analysis}d).
-We found that targets with intermediate contact probabilities achieved the greatest improvements, while those with low or high probabilities saw more modest gains under oracle selection.
-Notably, although low-probability targets did benefit from sampling, their improvements were generally smaller than those in the intermediate group.
+We next examined whether target-level contact probabilities predict sampling utility.
+Targets were grouped based on their target-level predicted contact probability, and we analyzed the precision improvements of the best-performing multi-sample prediction relative to single-sample predictions (Fig.~\ref{fig:contact_prob_analysis}c).
+Targets with intermediate contact probabilities achieved the greatest improvements, while those with low or high probabilities saw more modest gains.
+Notably, although lower-probability targets did benefit from sampling, their improvements were generally smaller than those in the intermediate group.
 This trend is intuitive: for targets with high contact probabilities, accurate structures can often be recovered from a single sample, leaving limited room for further enhancement.
-For low-probability targets, the predicted contact maps are weak across the board, suggesting that a much larger number of samples may be needed to identify accurate structures.
+For lower-probability targets, the predicted contact maps are weak across the board, suggesting that a much larger number of samples may be needed to identify accurate structures.
 In contrast, intermediate cases offer partial yet informative contact signals, enabling the model to better explore the structural landscape and refine its predictions through sampling.
 As protein–ligand complexes consistently exhibit high target-level contact probabilities, they did not follow this trend.

-Besides, under score-based selection, the overall trend becomes less pronounced, largely due to limitations in the model's confidence scoring.
-These results highlight the need to further improve the model’s confidence scoring mechanism.
+We further examined performance across different contact probability groups by comparing HF-S1 (guided sampling) with HF3 (aimless sampling) (Fig.~\ref{fig:contact_prob_analysis}d).
+HF-S1 achieves the largest gains in the lower-probability group, while improvements are smaller in the higher-probability group.
+This trend suggests that targets with low contact probabilities are generally more challenging, and thus benefit more from guided exploration.
+In contrast, high-probability targets are easier to fold accurately, leaving less room for improvement.

+Finally, we analyzed predicted contact probabilities across residue–residue pairs in the protein–protein dataset.
+Left panel of Fig.~\ref{fig:contact_prob_analysis}e: the averaged contact probability matrix across all residue pairs, with the pairs showing the highest probabilities indicated and those with the lowest probabilities highlighted.
+Right panel of Fig.~\ref{fig:contact_prob_analysis}e: compositional differences between the top 10 and bottom 10 pairs ranked by mean probability.
+Hydrophobic pairs such as Leu–Leu and Met-Met tend to show higher predicted probabilities, which could reflect their relatively frequent occurrence in tightly packed, energetically favorable environments.
+Conversely, polar or charged residues, such as Asp, Glu, and Lys, often exhibit lower probabilities, perhaps due to their general solvent exposure or context‐specific interaction tendencies.
+These patterns indicate that contact prediction models may capture fundamental physicochemical preferences underlying residue interactions \cite{ppi_analysis2008,ppi_analysis2013,ppi_analysis2018,ppi_analysis2021}.